 - Perform data entry of education program surveys.

-- Help with education program administrative needs.
+- Assist with education program administrative needs.

-- On site: Maintains safety of visitors and animals.
+- Maintain safety of visitors and animals.

 - Follow AFF protocols and safety guidelines for COVID-19.

-- Represent AFF at meetings, networking and outreach
+- Represent AFF at meetings, networking and outreach events.

 - Assist with animal care, haying, and other farm maintenance chores.

-- Help with facilities needs as requested.
+- Help with facility needs as requested.

 - Participate in staff development, including staff meetings and trainings.

-- Assist supervisor, other teams/programs or Executive Director as needed.
+- Assist others as needed.